 He doesn’t see it as tainting the Lannister name.
 Tywin believes in the power of fear.

-[Tywin] never wanted love, though.
-“You cannot eat love, nor buy a horse with it, nor warm your halls on a cold night,” [Cersei] heard him tell Jaime once, when he had been no older than Tommen.
+King’s Landing had never loved Lord Tywin.
+He never wanted love, though.
+“You cannot eat love, nor buy a horse with it, nor warm your halls on a cold night,” she heard him tell Jaime once, when her brother had been no older than Tommen.

 - Cersei II, AFFC

-Aerys and his lickspittles laughed loudly, whilst Father stared at Rykker over his winecup.
+Old Merryweather had been nattering about raising the duty on wine when Lord Rykker said, “If we need gold, His Grace should sit Lord Tywin on his chamber pot.”
+Aerys and his lickspittles laughed loudly, whilst Father stared at Rykker over his wine cup.
 Long after the merriment had died that gaze had lingered.
 Rykker turned away, turned back, met Father’s eyes, then ignored them, drank a tankard of ale, and stalked off red-faced, defeated by a pair of unflinching eyes.